nikitavoloboev/data/docs/tools/obsidian.md

 - [Obsidian OCR](https://github.com/MohrJonas/obsidian-ocr) - Allows you to search for text in your images and PDFs. ([Reddit](https://www.reddit.com/r/ObsidianMD/comments/vvqfqj/presenting_obsidian_ocr/))
 - [Latex Suite](https://github.com/artisticat1/obsidian-latex-suite) - Plugin for Obsidian that aims to make typesetting LaTeX math as fast as handwriting.
 - [TikZJax](https://github.com/artisticat1/obsidian-tikzjax) - Plugin for Obsidian that lets you render LaTeX and TikZ diagrams in your notes.
+- [Heatmap Calendar](https://github.com/Richardsl/heatmap-calendar-obsidian) - Visualize your data in a heatmap calendar similar to the github activity calendar using this Obsidian plugin.

 ## Themes